-The project proposes to establish a Medical Marijuana Cultivation Facility in accordance with Section 17.180 of the DHSMC, which allows this use with approval of a CUP and Regulatory Permit.
-The proposed development is consistent with zoning development standards and all applicable General Plan policies.
+The project proposes to establish a Medical Marijuana Cultivation and Testing/Processing Facilities in accordance with Section 17.180 of the DHSMC, which allows these uses with approval of a CUP and Regulatory Permit.
+The proposed development will be consistent with zoning development standards and all applicable General Plan policies following the Conditions of Approval.